boyadzhievb/bash-tips/README.md

 Audit_serv

-Run commands on list of servers and collets output in files
+Run commands on list of servers and collects output in files